 Children’s MARS arrangements – refreshed and republished

 As early adopters of the multi agency safeguarding arrangements, our arrangements were originally published in October 2018.
-In line with our commitment to listen, learn, review and adapt, we refreshed our arrangements and republished in June 2019 (in line with statutory timescales).
+In line with our commitment to listen, learn, review and adapt, we refreshed our arrangements and republished in June 2019 (in line with statutory timescales)

-For more information go to About Us
+For more information, visit the About Us page.

 Annual Review of Local Arrangements to Safeguard and Promote the Welfare of Children and Young People – 2018/2019

 The annual review was published on 30 September 2019.
 For further information and to read the review, visit Key Documents.

 - Children’s MARS ‘Out of this World’ Conference -2 November 2018 – News Update Special Conference Edition